mudiarto/ucommentapp/doc/index.rst

 Future features
 ===============

 * Mostly implemented already: Update a published document using the exiting pickle files (i.e. faster republishing)

 * Ability for reader to add notes to the document and resume adding/editing the notes when returning.

-* Allow for 3rd party search tools to be used instead of the built-in simple search: e.g. http://haystacksearch.org/, or Whoosh.
+* Allow for 3rd party search tools to be used instead of the built-in simple
+search: e.g. http://haystacksearch.org/, or Whoosh.

 * Add support for other distributed revision control systems (currently only Mercurial is supported).

 * Real-time preview of comments while the user is typing (via AJAX).
 E.g. see the mathoverflow.net site.

-* Comment administration interface where the comment admin can approve/reject accumulated comments in one go
+* Comment administration interface where the comment admin can approve/reject accumulated comments in one go.

 * Add a Sphinx extension to enable a directive that generates Beamer slides inline in the RST.

 * DVCS wrappers for SVN, Bazaar and Git to be added.

 * Add inline comments as an option.